NASA-PDS/registry/docker/README.md

 docker compose --profile=services down
 ```

-## 🏃 Steps to configure the Big Data Harvest components to be executed with docker compose
+## 🏃 Steps to configure the Scalable Harvest components to be executed with docker compose

 #### 1. Open the `.env` file (located in the same directory with the `docker.compose.yml` file).